Elisha18/ReactApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses third party dependencies for Lodash and Axios.

 ## Description
 Here is the screenshot of how the UI looks after fetching the API data using Axios.